amaldeeppatra/zynetic/README.md

 /book/delete/:bookId - Delete A Book By Its Id

+### API DOCS
+Go to http://localhost:5000/api-docs for API documentation.

 ## NOTE:
 You can create an account or use this test email and password